marcelagalvisres/marcelagalvisres.github.io/index.md

 [Project 2 An algorithms to reduce disparate mistreatment in classification using feature shrinkage](http://example.com/)

 In this project, I desgined an algorithm that enhances the trade-off between accuracy and unfairness in classification, by finding a shrunk representation of the features.
-- We optimize that trade-off using a parameter (&Alpha) that determines the weight given to Accuracy
+- We optimize that trade-off using a parameter (&alpha;) that determines the weight given to Accuracy
 - The main advantage of our approach is that we find a less biased representation of the data, in some cases **even reducing disparate mistreatment to zero**,
 - The shrunk representation **does not harm accuracy**

-_Figure 2: Accuracy, Unfairness and False Negative Rates for the protected (sex: female) and non-protected (sex: male) group in the Adult dataset using different values of the parameter &Alpha, compared to the original model_
+_Figure 2: Accuracy, Unfairness and False Negative Rates for the protected (sex: female) and non-protected (sex: male) group in the Adult dataset using different values of the parameter &alpha;, compared to the original model_
 <img src="images/Adult_sex.jpeg?raw=true"/>